 Julia* and her partner, Shane*, have family in New Zealand, and Julia’s parents are in Samoa.
 Their financial mentor already knew Julia’s relatives, who were frequent users of high-interest credit.
 Julia appeared to falling into the same trap.
 She was also tangled up in her relative’s loans when she felt pressured to be one of two guarantors for a loan to repair a vehicle so her nieces and nephews could get to school.

-In one loan, AROA Loans Company (not real name) had gathered up four people as guarantors, including Julie and her partner as well as the uncle and aunt who owned the vehicle that needed to be fixed.
-Julie already had $4,000 debt with 2 other finance companies, yet somehow AROA Loans Company managed to convince Julie to make that debt part of an overall $23,000 loan to them.
-The uncle and aunt had an existing debt of approximately $15,000 with AROA Loans Company, and the van required $2,000 to fix.
+A loans company had pressured four people to be guarantors of the loan, including Julia and Shane, as well as her uncle and aunt who owned the vehicle.
+Julia already had $4,000 debt with two other finance companies, yet the loan company managed to convince Julia to make that debt part of an overall $23,000 loan to them.
+The uncle and aunt also had an existing debt of approximately $15,000 with the same loan company.

 *Note: all names including those of the loan companies have been changed.
 Any re-publishing of these case studies need the permission of Ngā Tāngata Microfinance Ltd.